 - Growth is encouraged – As managers aim to have team members work towards their own solutions, growth is actively encouraged with this leadership style.

-The downfalls of consultative management are:
+The downfalls of consultative management style are:

 - Less efficiency – As team members must work to form their own solutions, things can naturally take longer to get done.
 This is especially true if strengths are lacking in some areas.